BrunoVernay/VM-images-packer/Readme.md

 To avoid repetitive downloads of the same RPM, I setup a local cache with Squid and Apache on my local laptop.

+Once installed (see below), you can launch it with `rpm-cache/start.sh` I did not make it permanent, because I do not want to have Squid and Apache and security settings always on.
+You kickstart file must then use http://10.0.2.2/ or http://192.168.56.1/ depending on the interface setup in the packer template.

 Inspiration:
 - I mostly copied this https://www.berrange.com/posts/2015/12/09/setting-up-a-local-caching-proxy-for-fedora-yum-repositories/
 - See also https://github.com/spacewalkproject/spacewalk/blob/master/proxy/installer/squid.conf
 - General info (bit old and complicated): http://yum.baseurl.org/wiki/YumMultipleMachineCaching

-I guess I should write a script, but the idea is:
+An install script would looks like this (you may want to manually edit your squid config file):
 ```
 sudo dnf install squid httpd

-# cat >> /etc/squid/squid.conf <<EOF
+sudo cat >> /etc/squid/squid.conf <<EOF
 cache_replacement_policy heap LFUDA
 maximum_object_size 8192 MB
 cache_dir aufs /var/spool/squid 16000 16 256 max-size=8589934592